 Paul Landacre was a virtuoso wood engraver with a singular technique and a modern, precisionist approach.
-During his lifetime, he was considered by art critics and artists, such as Rockwell Kent, as the finest American wood engraver, and this view endures today.
-Enchanted by southern California landscape, flora and fauna, the artist is most renowned for depicting the rolling hills, deserts, beaches, and dramatic fires and storms around Los Angeles.
+During his lifetime, he was considered by art critics and artists, such as Rockwell Kent, as the finest American wood engraver of his time, and this view endures today.
+Enchanted by southern California landscape, flora, and fauna, the artist is most renowned for depicting the rolling hills, deserts, beaches, and dramatic fires and storms around Los Angeles.